-Fresh produce for sale at the Mercado Central.
-Feeling adventurous, we purchase 3 pink, hairy Mam ón Chinos, also known as Rambutan. (pictured right) Peeling away the outside, a white fruit similar to a green grape surrounds a hard brown pit.
+- There are many stands selling fresh produce at the Mercado Central.
+Feeling adventurous, we purchase 3 pink, hairy Mamón Chinos, also known as Rambutan (pictured right).
+Peeling away the outside, a white fruit similar to a green grape surrounds a hard brown pit.

 Streets Outside of the Mercado Central